How To Set Boundaries When Your Adult Child Keeps Asking For Money

 Ava explained that she’d made mistakes when Gill was growing up.
 She didn’t feel she’d been a good enough mother, and she felt so guilty about that.
 Now she felt that it was her responsibility to try to make it up to Gill.

 Of course, there’s nothing wrong with helping out family members, and to a certain extent, no matter what their age, our kids will always be ‘our kids’.
 That’s just human nature.
 But there comes a time when we must set some limits.
-Ava needed to stop rescuing Gill and find ways to support her instead.

 When we care about someone, we want to make sure they’re secure and happy: of course!
 The problem is that we can get muddled up between supporting someone and rescuing them.
+If you're asking how to say no to your adult child who keeps asking for money, making the mindset shift to supporting rather than rescuing will be a big help.

 To support someone means empowering them to help themselves.
 It also means taking our own needs into consideration as well as theirs.